travis-ci/docs-travis-ci-com/docs/user/languages/php.md

 ### OpenSSL extension support

 For unmaintained PHP versions we provide (5.2.x, 5.3.3), OpenSSL extension is disabled because of [compilation problems with OpenSSL 1.0](http://about.travis-ci.org/blog/upcoming_ubuntu_11_10_migration/).
 Recent PHP 5.3.x and 5.4.x releases we provision do have OpenSSL extension support.

+## Custom PHP configuration

+The easiest way to customize PHP's configuration is by using `phpenv config-add` to add a custom config file with your configuration directives:

+    before_script: phpenv config-add myconfig.ini

+And myconfig.ini:

+    extension = "mongo.so"
+    date.timezone = "Europe/Paris"
+    default_socket_timeout = 120
+    # some other configuration directives...

+You can also use this one line command:

+    echo 'date.timezone = "Europe/Paris"' >> ~/.phpenv/versions/$(phpenv version-name)/etc/php.ini

 ## Default Test Script